-If you are sole proprietor or sole executive officer of a corporation, the WSIB considers you an independent operator in construction if you meet the following criteria:
+If you are the sole proprietor or sole executive officer of a corporation, the WSIB considers you an independent operator in construction if you meet the following criteria:

-- you perform Class G construction work (see details in the employer classification manual)
+- you perform or manage Class G1 construction work (see details in the employer classification manual)

 - you do not have employees

 - you work as contractor or subcontractor for more than one person during an 18-month period

 - you report as ‘self-employed’ to a government agency, like the Canada Revenue Agency

 This means that under the Workplace Safety and Insurance Act, you are required to have coverage with the WSIB and will have to report your earnings and pay premiums to us.

 If your business only does home repairs or renovations on private residences where you are hired and paid directly by the homeowner or resident, then you do not need to be covered by us.
 However, you must still have coverage for your employees.

 Businesses in construction must calculate the amount of premiums owed, and report and remit the amount to the WSIB.